 Moscow Prioritization Model

 Dai Clegg of Oracle UK consultancy devised MoSCoW analysis to identify priorities inside projects with strict time restrictions.
 This is a particularly critical approach in agile methodology, prioritizing items with the highest business value.
-The product features that a team considers being the most valuable are most likely to be developed and implemented.
+The product features that a team considers to be the most valuable is most likely to be developed and implemented.